Celebrating 100 Years of Service

 Maximum occupancy is six at each site.
 Flush toilets and showers

 facilities are within walking distance.
 Trailer

 sanitary and water stations available.
 Campsites 1-21 open all year round.
-Campsites 22-65 Open April 1 through
+Campsites 22-65 Open April 1 to

 Group Campsites: Three group

 sites with picnic tables, a fire ring and lantern holder.
-Minimum
+Water and sanitary

 units are within walking distance of each site.
+Campsites accommodate a maximum of 20 people.
 Open April

 Campground Map (Low resolution for viewing purposes)

 Campground Map (High resolution for printing purposes) File

 A Special Use Permit is utilized to accommodate a specific activity or event being conducted over a short duration.
 There are two types of special use permits: Non-Commercial and Commercial and fees are based on NJ residency and Non-residents.
 A completed application must be submitted to the park/forest area where the activity or event is being held at least 90 days prior to the event.
 If the special use or event is extremely large or complex, at least one-year’s prior notice is recommended.